Fast magnetic reconnection structures in Poynting-flux dominated jets

 We note that there are some differences between the simulations presented here and those by \citet{singh_etal_16}, including the reduced size of the box and the use of periodic boundaries in the z-direction, rather than outflow boundaries, as in \citet{mizuno_etal_12}.
 This implies that the CDK instability is continuously driven in the system, rather than propagating downstream and eventually leaving the system as seen in \citet{singh_etal_16}.
 Therefore, as the instability grows and magnetic energy is transformed into kinetic energy, the amplitude of the helical distortions of the jet spine increases up to a complete disruption of the jet, as we see at $t=60$ in Figure \ref{fig:jetevol}.
-In \citetalias{medina_torrejon_etal2020} (see their Figure 2), we analyse in detail the evolution of the CDK instability and find that its non-linear growth starts around $t \sim 30$ and saturates with the formation of a plateau in the kinetic energy density around $t\sim 40$.
-The instability drives turbulence which, after $t=40$, becomes fully developed causing the break of the magnetic field lines and formation of several current sheets.
+In \citetalias{medina_torrejon_etal2020} (see their Figure 2), we analysed in detail the evolution of the CDK instability and find that its non-linear growth starts around $t \sim 30$ and saturates with the formation of a plateau in the kinetic energy density around $t\sim 40$.
+The instability drives turbulence which develops completely after this time inducing magnetic reconnection and the formation of several current sheets.
 Figure \ref{fig:jetevol} shows that even during the growth of the CDK instability, before saturation, at $t=30$, there are already sites of reconnection \citepalias[see also][]{medina_torrejon_etal2020}.
-The analysis performed in the next sections will show that only part of them are real locci of fast reconnection, as well as in other snapshots.
+The analysis performed in the next sections will show that only part of them are real locci of fast reconnection.
 Furthermore, in the same snapshot $t=30$, despite the high value of $|\boldsymbol{J}|$ for each site, the associated current density isosurfaces show thick structures implying that the magnetic field lines are not as much accumulated.
 This reflects in a low average reconnection rate as we will see in section \ref{sec:vrec}.
 In $t=40$ and beyond, on the other hand, there are several reconnection sites following the growing wiggling amplitude all along the jet spine, and the associated current density isosurfaces become thinner, characterizing fast reconnection current sheets (section \ref{sec:vrec}).
 After $t=62$, the helical spine structure is completely disrupted, and the maximum value of the mass density reduces to $\sim 36\%$ of its initial value.